Excess profits tax: Hungary

 Hungary imposed an excess profits tax to address fiscal needs and economic imbalances exacerbated by global challenges such as the COVID-19 pandemic and rising inflation.
 Hungary recently imposed an excess profits tax aimed towards specific industries such as banks and airline industries.
 As with most excess profit taxes it is temporary.
 The imposition of this tax is expected to bring in 800 billion HUF a year.

 Netherlands

-Holland has imposed EPTs in 1916.
+Holland imposed EPTs in 1916.
 War profit was identified as any profit that surpasses the average profits of the previous three years.
 The structure of the EPT was designed progressively, with rates varying from 10% to 30%.
 Additionally, under certain conditions, a 5% capital allowance was permissible.

 In November 2022, the Dutch government introduced a temporary EPT as a strategic response to mitigate the impact of surging energy prices.
 This 33% tax targets companies operating within the oil, natural gas, coal, and petroleum refining industries.
 The tax applies to profits that exceed the average profit margins of these sectors by more than 20% during the reference period from 2018 to 2021, as specified by the ministry.
 This measure is intended to buffer the financial shock experienced by consumers and stabilize market fluctuations in the energy sector.